T. J. Conley

-Timothy Joseph “T. J.” Conley Jr. (born August 29, 1985) is an American football punter who currently is a free agent.
-He was signed as an undrafted free agent by the New York Jets in 2009.
-He played college football at Idaho.
+Timothy Joseph Conley Jr. (born August 29, 1985) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the Idaho Vandals and was signed as an undrafted free agent by the New York Jets in 2009.

 Professional career

 New York Jets

 Conley was signed to a future contract on January 7, 2011.
 Conley competed with punter Chris Bryan to determine the eventual replacement for former incumbent Steve Weatherford.
 Conley was named the starter heading into the 2011 season on August 30, 2011.
 Conley was waived on September 4, 2012.

 Minnesota Vikings

 Conley signed with the Minnesota Vikings on January 9, 2013.
 He was released on April 29, 2013.

 Cleveland Browns

 Conley signed with the Cleveland Browns on May 14, 2013.
 He was waived on August 22, 2013.

 Cincinnati Bengals

-On April 16, 2014 Conley signed with the Cincinnati Bengals.
+On April 16, 2014, Conley signed with the Cincinnati Bengals.

 Personal life

 Conley was born to Laurie and Timothy Conley.
 Conley married his fiancée Tassie Souhrada in 2010.
 The couple has a son, Brayden Patrick Conley, and a daughter, McKenzie Claire Conley.

 He now works as a coach at Eastern Washington University in Cheney, Washington.